genesisproject4loot/loot-stats/README.md

 # LootBagClassification.sol

-This is a Lootverse utility contract to classify Loot (For Adventurers) Bags.
+This is a Lootverse utility contract to classify Loot (For Adventurers) Bags, mLoot and Genesis Adventurers.

 See the [original Loot Contract](https://etherscan.io/address/0xff9c1b15b16263c61d017ee9f65c50e4ae0113d7) for lists of all possible items.

 See [loot.foundation](https://loot.foundation/) for an explanation of the classifications used.

+The contract relies on the [LootClassification](https://github.com/playmint/loot-classification) contract.
+To make an update to those functions make a PR on that project.

 ## Intended Use